mautic/developer-documentation-new/docs/themes/grapesjs.rst

 Due to the ``export default``, you can use this Plugin in a fork, customizing the source files with ``import GrapesJSCustomPlugin from 'path'``.
 But this isn't required - you can also write a plain JS function as described in the :xref:`grapesjs-plugins` documentation.

-3. Add the Javascript file - compiled or source - to the ``AssetSubscriber`` of your plugin-bundle:
+3. Add the JavaScript file - compiled or source - to the ``AssetSubscriber`` of your Plugin bundle:

 .. code-block:: php